Article I. Establishment

 The Staff Council serves at the request of and in an advisory capacity to the Chancellor.
 It represents employees.
 The purposes of the Council are to:

 Section 1.
-Provide a regular, open forum to facilitate communication among employees and University administration regarding identifying and discussing general employment interests and concerns, exchanging information to clarify and coordinate policies, identifying current problems within university operations, and presenting plans or proposals for improvement of working conditions, as directed by the president of the University of North Carolina.
+Provide a regular, open forum to facilitate communication among employees and University administration regarding identifying and discussing general employment interests and concerns, exchanging information to clarify and coordinate policies, identifying current problems within university operations, and presenting plans or proposals for improvement of working conditions, as directed by the president of the University of North Carolina system.

 Section 2.
 Advise the Chancellor on issues about which the Chancellor may request input.